stefkay/purla-gallery/README.md

 # Purla Gallery

-## This is a showcase app project for artisan artists that need to display their items.
+## This is a showcase app project for artisan artists to display their handmade items.

 ```yarn install```